 - 3.1283.72 The housing trajectory set out in Appendix F expects that this site will start to deliver housing in 2015/16 and that this will continue over a 15 year period, rising to 300 dwellings per year at the peak of development.
 If at some point in the future it becomes clear that the site is failing to deliver the level of housing proposed, the implications for the Council's ability to ensure adequate housing land supply across the District will be assessed.
-It may be that other sources of supply can maintain adequate housing purposes in accordance with the development strategy established in this Plan.
-This will be undertaken through the production of Local Plan Part 2 or subsequent reviews. - The schedule at Appendix E summarises the infrastructure requirements for 3.73 this large site, including expected funding sources and timescale for provision (these may be subject to change or updating over time).
+It may be that other sources of supply can maintain adequate housing provision or it may also be necessary to bring forward additional sites for housing purposes in accordance with the development strategy established in this Plan.
+This will be undertaken through the production of Local Plan Part 2 or subsequent reviews. - 3.73 The schedule at Appendix E summarises the infrastructure requirements for this large site, including expected funding sources and timescale for provision (these may be subject to change or updating over time).
 This site will require a range of transport related infrastructure as specified in the policy including new roads/junctions to serve the development and off-site highway improvements to mitigate the traffic impacts, to be determined in detail through a full transport assessment.
 Footpaths and cycle routes will also be required to provide pedestrian and cycle access and integrate with adjoining areas.
 Land should be laid out for open space, recreation and green infrastructure and can help contribute to the measures that will be needed to avoid and mitigate the impacts of development on nearby nature conservation sites.
 Two local centres will be needed given the size and shape of the site, which should include smallscale shops, workspace, a community building, education and health facilities.
 Due to shortfalls in both primary and secondary education locally these facilities should be brought forward at the earliest opportunity. - 3.74 Infrastructure and facilities will be provided through partnerships between the developer and the various service providers at particular stages of the development, as specified in the planning conditions and obligations set when planning consent is granted.

-Map 7.
-SH3 Strategic Housing Allocation -North Whiteley
+Map 7 - SH3: Strategic Allocation - North Whiteley